wvu-cs111/spring2017/assignment14/README.md

 ### Suggestions for experimentation
 Encode and decode a string with [Huffman coding] (https://en.wikipedia.org/wiki/Huffman_coding)

-Store an expression in a [binary expression tree] (https://en.wikipedia.org/wiki/Binary_expression_tree), use different tree traversals to create prefix/postfix/infix expressions.
+Convert an expression (prefix, postfix, infix) into a [binary expression tree] (https://en.wikipedia.org/wiki/Binary_expression_tree), use different tree traversals to create prefix/postfix/infix expressions.
 Bonus: Java 8 functional interface to evaluate the tree

 Create a family tree and convert it to a binary tree (remember, with a binary tree you only have one parent, so you won't be able to represent marriage).